Ending your tenancy

 If a tenant dies, we will accept a reduced notice period of two weeks, from a person representing the deceased.
 We will require a copy of the death certificate as well as a completed termination form.

 I’m moving into a residential home, what happens to the Housing Benefits?

 If you have confirmation of permanent residency in a residential home, it is essential that a termination form is completed and returned immediately.
-If you or your family have been advised of this decision verbally by a social worker or manager of the residential care home, please contact a member of the Trust to discuss this further.
-Housing benefit will only continue to pay towards your rent up to four weeks from the date permanent residency was agreed.
+If you or your family have been advised of this decision verbally by a social worker or manager of the residential care home, please contact a member of the Group to discuss this further.
+Housing Benefit will only continue to pay towards your rent up to four weeks from the date permanent residency was agreed.

 A family member of mine has gone into a residential home; can I terminate on their behalf?